-Have you ever experienced a Japanese garden?
-These culturally-inspired gardens are filled with traditional sound devices which entice the senses.
+Have you ever experienced a Japanese zen garden?
+These culturally-inspired gardens are filled with traditional sound devices that entice the senses.

 At a Japanese tea garden, you might find tsukubai.
 This is a low stone basin often fed by a pipe made of bamboo.
 It’s traditionally used to purify one’s hands and mouth before entering the tea house.

 The sound of water dripping into the tsukubai is a soft, meditative drip or a trickling sound.
-On occasion there is a hidden metal piece which the water strikes, mimicking the sound of a koto bell.
+On occasion, there is a hidden metal piece that the water strikes, mimicking the sound of a koto bell.